moiexpositoalonsolab/grenepipe/profiles/README.md

 Profiles that might come in handy when running the pipeline in a cluster setting.

-See the [Profiles](https://github.com/lczech/grenepipe/wiki/Profiles) wiki page for details.
+See the [Cluster and Profiles](https://github.com/lczech/grenepipe/wiki/Cluster-and-Profiles) wiki page for details.